 Before I discuss what they are, I want to mention that people have varying definitions of what they mean.
 So, you may run into explanations that are unlike mine.
 This is how I define them.

 First, I want to talk about a couple of common misconceptions.
 The first is that people (usually newer players) think that “hard” and “soft” refer to a to a scale of play intensity.
-So, when asked about their hard and soft limits, will say something like, “medium”.
-Another even more common idea is that a soft limit refers to something you have done and might not like very much, such as CBT or electrical stimulation (“e-stim”).
+So, when asked about their hard and soft limits, will say something like, “not too hard” or “medium”.
+Another common idea is that a soft limit refers to something you have done and might not like very much, such as CBT or electrical stimulation (“e-stim”).
 Often this is followed by a, “but I’m okay doing it if you enjoy it, Mistress.”
 Those are not soft limits, they are preferences.
 Limits have to do with boundaries.